-Start your adventure in Beijing and begin to tick off all of the sights on your China bucket list, all the while tucking in to delicious local snacks.
+Start your adventure in Beijing and begin to tick off all of the sights on your Chinese bucket list, all the while tucking in to delicious local snacks.

 As the clouds pass through Zhangjiajie’s jaw-dropping mountain-scape, you may feel a sense of déjà vu, especially if you have seen James Cameron’s Avatar.
-The National Forest Park was the inspiration for the sci-fi movie’s ‘floating peaks’.
+The Zhangjiajie National Forest Park was the inspiration for the sci-fi movie’s ‘floating peaks’.
 There is certainly something ‘other-worldly’ about trekking through the park’s karst valleys.
+From Zhangjiajie you’ll drive to Fenghuang Ancient Town, one of China’s most interesting and well-preserved settlements.

 Next, it’s on to the international city of Shanghai.
 Officially the most populated city proper in the world, Shanghai has something for everyone.
 There are trendy shops, Buddhist temples, and the Huangpu River Cruise (which is not something to be missed).